roguecoin/roguecoin/README.md

 Running P2Pool:
 -------------------------
-Run P2Pool with the "--net litecoin" option.
+Run P2Pool with the "--net feathercoin" option.
-Run your miner program, connecting to 127.0.0.1 on port 9327.
+Run your miner program, connecting to 127.0.0.1 on port 9336.
 Forward port 9338 to the host running P2Pool.

-Litecoin's use of ports 9332 and 9332 conflicts with P2Pool running on the Bitcoin network.
-To avoid problems, add these lines to litecoin.conf and restart litecoind:

-    rpcport=10332
-    port=10333

 Notes for Feathercoin:
 =========================
 Requirements:
 -------------------------
-In order to run P2Pool with the Feathercoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.
+In order to run P2Pool with the Feathercoin network, you would need to build and install the neoscrypt module that includes the scrypt proof of work code that feaathercoin uses for hashes.

-See "Notes for Litecoin" above on how to install the ltc_script module.
+See "Notes for Neoscrypt" above on how to install the neoscript module.

 Running P2Pool:
 -------------------------